sib-swiss/single-cell-training/docs/index.md

 After this course, you will be able to:

+- distinguish advantages and pitfalls of scRNAseq
+- design your own scRNA-seq experiment
+- apply a downstream analysis using R

 ### Learning outcomes explained

 To reach the general learning outcomes above, we have set a number of smaller learning outcomes.
 Each chapter starts with these smaller learning outcomes.
 Use these at the start of a chapter to get an idea what you will learn.
 Use them also at the end of a chapter to evaluate whether you have learned what you were expected to learn.